What Does a Welder Do?

 - Weld components

-- Assess quality of welds and identify flaws
+- Assess the quality of welds and identify flaws

-- Follow strict safety regulations, including wearing safety gear
+- Follow strict safety regulations – including wearing the right safety gear

 - Are detail-oriented

 - Can read blueprints and translate them into reality

 - Have steady hands, good spatial-orientation, and coordination

 - Have sound mechanical skills

 - Have the physical strength and stamina to lift heavy objects